emavap/HeatingControl/README.md

 - **Automatic Device Control**: Integration directly controls all configured climate devices
 - **Schedule-Based**: Define multiple schedules with time windows and device assignments
 - **Many-to-Many Relationships**: Devices can be in multiple schedules, schedules can have multiple devices
-- **Gas Heater Override**: Any schedule can use the gas heater instead of assigned aircos
 - **Presence-Based**: Schedules can require someone to be home
 - **Binary Sensors**: Monitor heating decisions and current state
 - **Decision Diagnostics**: Full visibility into heating logic